What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Introduction

+Moreover, to resolve occlusion-induced ambiguity, we further incorporate a generative model as an auxiliary tool to reconstruct alternative viewpoints of the original image, effectively addressing the ambiguities of limitations of its initial perspective.
+Furthermore, we propose a composite reward mechanism that jointly optimizes both the accuracy of HOI predictions and the efficiency of tool utilization.
+In summary, our contributions are four-fold:

-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Tool-Augmented Agentic RL.} ImagineAgent introduces a novel framework that unifies both cognitive mapping reasoning and generative modeling with tool-augmentation reinforcement learning, thereby enabling robust OV-HOI through dynamic, visually grounded reasoning. \item \textbf{Generative World Modeling.} We pioneer the integration of generative imagination as a world model.
-This allows the agent to "imagine" alternative viewpoints or complete occluded scenes, thereby transforming the agent from a passive observer into an active reasoner. \item \textbf{Empirical Effectiveness.} Experimental results on both SWIG-HOI and HICO-DET datasets demonstrate our SOTA performance in OV-HOI detection. \end{itemize}
+\begin{itemize}[leftmargin=*,nosep] \item \textbf{Tool-Augmented Agentic RL.} ImagineAgent introduces a novel framework that unifies both cognitive mapping reasoning and generative modeling with tool-augmentation reinforcement learning, thereby enabling robust OV-HOI through dynamic, visually grounded reasoning. \item \textbf{CoT Cognitive Mapping.} We propose \emph{hicodet-6K} dataset that simulates both reasoning and cognitive mapping by structuring perceived entities into interaction pairs for comprehensive predictions, thus effectively bridging the gap between perception and cognition. \item \textbf{Multi-Tool Integration.} We design a multimodal tool library integrating online retrieval, image cropping and generative modeling, which dynamically augments reasoning with domain-specific tools to resolve both cross-modal hallucinations and occlusion-induced image ambiguity. \item \textbf{Empirical Effectiveness.} Experimental results on both SWIG-HOI~\citep{wang2021SWIG-HOI} and HICO-DET~\citep{chao2018HICO-DET} datasets demonstrate that our proposed method achieves state-of-the-art performance in OV-HOI detection, requiring merely approximately 36.7\% of the training data compared to existing methods. \end{itemize}